tractatus1889/research/README.md

 with a GPT call.
 The Researcher method do_research() will be implemented with an external API call (e.g. reading from a Wikipedia page) combined with a GPT call (e.g. asking GPT to read the Wikipedia page and extract all relevant sentences).

+## TODOs

+- Currently I have only implemented WikipediaResearcher.
+Implement more Researchers.
+- I have only implemented research that queries wikipedia in parallel 3 times, rather than recursively/sequentially.